-On April 19, 2018, we acquired all remaining shares of a privately held entity in which we held a minority interest.
+In April 2018, we acquired all remaining shares of a privately held entity in which we held a minority interest.
 The allocation of the purchase price is preliminary and is based upon preliminary estimates which used information that was available to management at the time the financial statements were prepared and these estimates and assumptions are subject to change within the measurement period, up to one year from the acquisition date.
-This acquisition was not significant to the overall consolidated financial statements and as of June 30, 2018, the allocation of the purchase price was preliminary.
-The acquisition did not have a material impact to net sales, net income or earnings per share and therefore no pro forma information has been provided herein.
+This acquisition was not significant to the overall consolidated financial statements and the acquisition did not have a material impact to net sales, net income or earnings per share and therefore no pro forma information has been provided herein.